Khalx02/fyb/MODEL_DOCUMENTATION.md

-# 🍫 CacaoLens AI Engine — Complete, In-Depth & Self-Explanatory Model Documentation
+# CacaoLens AI Engine — Complete, In-Depth & Self-Explanatory Model Documentation

 Welcome to the **CacaoLens AI Engine Master Documentation**!

 This guide explains **everything** about how our cocoa plant AI was designed, built, trained, and evaluated.
 It details the exact **parameter counts**, mathematical foundations, dataset pipelines, and container deployment.

-Every technical term is explained deeply in simple, plain language with real-world analogies!
+Every technical term is explained deeply in simple, plain language with real-world analogies.

 ---

-## 📚 Master Table of Contents
+## Master Table of Contents
 1. [What is CacaoLens AI?
 (Simple Explanation)](#1-what-is-cacaolens-ai-simple-explanation)
 2. [Master Glossary of Deep Learning & AI Terms](#2-master-glossary-of-deep-learning--ai-terms)
 3. [How the AI Was Built (Step-by-Step Technology Stack)](#3-how-the-ai-was-built-step-by-step-technology-stack)